 4 Corners Yoga Teacher Training faculty is a dynamic and synergistic team of leaders in the yoga, trauma healing and wellbeing communities.
 Our teacher trainers have extensive knowledge of creating yoga programs and leading classes in therapeutic settings, at places that support survivors of trauma, addiction recovery programs and organizations that strive to end homelessness, poverty and racism.

 Karuna O'Donnell is highly skilled teacher and teacher trainer who is recognized as a leader in the trauma healing community in Boston and nationwide.In 2008, she was awarded a fellowship for Leadership in Education to the Harvard Graduate School of Education for work with complexly traumatized youth in Dorchester, MA.
 During her graduate work, Karuna was employed as a consultant by the Trauma Center Yoga program at Justice Resource Institute, Boston's leading trauma center.
-Karuna implemented a trauma sensitive yoga and art program at the van der Kolk Institute at Glenhaven Academy, an innovative and evidence based trauma treatment program for youth in Marlborough MA.
+Karuna implemented a trauma sensitive yoga and art program at Glenhaven Academy, an innovative and evidence based trauma treatment program for youth in Marlborough MA.
 She was selected to assist the groundbreaking Forrest Yoga Foundation Teacher Training in 2014 and the Yoga, Meditation and Addiction Recovery Conference founded by Nikki Myers and Rolf Gates in 2011 and 2014.
 She is certified in Forrest Yoga (Level 3), Trauma Informed Yoga and the Yoga of Twelve Step Recovery.
-Karuna is currently providing community-based, trauma-informed healing yoga classes at The Meeting Point in Jamaica Plain, in Boston's low-income communities of color and serving vulnerable populations including women and men in recovery, members of a trauma support group, families and youth in residential trauma treatment.
+Karuna is currently providing trauma-informed healing yoga at The Meeting Point in Jamaica Plain, serving people in recovery, trauma support groups, families and youth in residential trauma treatment.
 Karuna is the Yoga for Trauma Specialist and founding member of Hands to Heart Center, a private, non-profit service that provides community-based yoga classes that are accessible, inclusive and inspiring.
 HTHC classes take place in community centers, schools, homeless shelters, post-incarceration centers and recovery programs in Boston.
-Launching 4 Corners Yoga + Wellness with Christine Rose is here next personal act of bravery and calling from her spirit.
+Launching 4 Corners Yoga + Wellness with Christine Rose is her next personal act of courage and call of her spirit.

 Theresa Okokon began practicing yoga in 2006 when she decided to join the Peace Corps.
 She was not in great shape, so she joined a gym figuring that Peace Corps Volunteers probably needed to be fit to climb volcanoes and paddle canoes in the Amazon to get to their mud huts.
 At the gym and unhappy on the elliptical machine: Theresa wandered into a yoga class, and fell in love.
 Over time she learned that she was wrong about Peace Corps (she ended up living in a city, with no mud huts in sight), and she was wrong about yoga, too.